Deconstructing the Goldilocks Zone of Neural Network Initialization: Acknowledgements

 \section{Acknowledgements}

 The authors thank Mahalakshmi Sabanayagam, Jonathan Niles-Weed, and Kyunghyun Cho for numerous enlightening discussions.
-AV and JK were supported by the NSF Award 1922658.
+AV and JK acknowledge support through NSF Award 1922658.
 The Flatiron Institute is a division of the Simons Foundation.
 This work was supported in part through the NYU IT High Performance Computing resources, services, and staff expertise.